ALL SAINTS, PETHAM

 5th Sunday at 10:30am

-When there is a fifth Sunday in the month a 10:30am United Benefice Service will be held at one of the eight churches - please see the Calendar for details.
+When there is a fifth Sunday in the month a 10:30am United Benefice Service will be held at one of the eight churches.
+Details will be posted on the Home page.
 The form of the service is typically either Modern Communion or Morning Prayer.

 HISTORY